Hilary Duff: 2007–2009: Dignity and independent films

 Duff co-wrote thirteen of the fourteen songs from her fourth album, working along with writers such as Kara DioGuardi.
 The finished product, Dignity (2007), featured production from Rhett Lawrence, Tim & Bob, and Richard Vission, resulting in a dance and electropop sound for the record.
 The album received critical praise, despite some critics noting Duff's "weak" vocals.
 The album was praised for its lyrical content and new musical direction.
 The album dealt with topics such as her parents' divorce, her breakup with Joel Madden, and the stalking incident during the prior year.
 The television special Hilary Duff: This Is Now was produced to chronicle Duff's return to music.
 The two-part project aired on MTV before the album's release.

+To further promote the album, Duff embarked on her fourth concert tour, the Dignity Tour, that ran from July 2007 through February 2008.
 Despite positive critical reception, Dignity failed to match the commercial success of her previous releases.
 Debuting at number three on the Billboard 200, the album received a Gold certification from the RIAA.
-Despite the album's lackluster performance, it included the single "With Love", which went on to become her highest-charting single in the United States.
+It included the single "With Love", which went on to become her highest-charting single on the US Billboard Hot 100 at 24.
 Both "With Love" and the album's third single, "Stranger" topped the Billboard Hot Dance Club Play chart in the United States.